 Domain: Range: Subproperty of: Quantification: E9 Move E19 Physical Object E5 Event.
 P12 occurred in the presence of (was present at): E77 Persistent Item many to many, necessary (1,n:0,n) Scope note: This property identifies the E19 Physical Object that is moved during a move event.
-The property implies the object's passive participation.
+Examples: The property implies the object's passive participation.
 For example, Monet's painting "Impression sunrise" was moved for the first Impressionist exhibition in 1874.
 In reality, a move must concern at least one object.

-Monet's "Impression sunrise" (E22) moved by preparations for the First Impressionist Exhibition (E9)

-P26 moved to (was destination of)

-Domain: E9 Move Range: E53 Place Subproperty of: E4 Period.
-P7 took place at (witnessed): E53 Place Quantification: many to many, necessary (1,n:0,n)

-Scope note: This property identifies the destination of a E9 Move.
+Monet's "Impression sunrise" (E22) moved by preparations for the First Impressionist Exhibition (E9) P26 moved to (was destination of) U E9 Move E53 Place E4 Period.
+P7 took place at (witnessed): E53 Place many to many, necessary (1,n:0,n) Scope note: This property identifies the destination of a E9 Move.